-of Subsection A of this section may include agreements to repay all or part of such advances, fees and charges from the proceeds of bonds if issued or from advances, fees and charges collected from other owners or users or those having a right to use any public infrastructure.
-A person does not have authority to compel the issuance or sale of the bonds of the district or the exercise of any taxing power of the district to make repayment under any agreement.
+- B. Public infrastructure improvements other than personalty may be located only in or on lands, easements or rights of way owned by the state, a county, a municipality or the district, whether in or out of the district, the municipality or the county. - C. An agreement pursuant to Paragraph [(11)] (10) of Subsection A of this section may include agreements to repay all or part of such advances, fees and charges from the proceeds of bonds if issued or from advances, fees and charges collected from other owners or users or those having a right to use any public infrastructure.
+A person does not have authority to compel the issuance or sale of the bonds of the .224747.1 district or the exercise of any taxing power of the district to make repayment under any agreement.

-D. [Notwithstanding the provisions of the Procurement Code, or local procurement requirements that may otherwise be applicable to the municipality or county in which the district is located, the district board, whether appointed or composed of members of the governing body, ex officio, may enter into contracts to carry out any of the district's authorized powers, including the planning, design, engineering, financing, construction and acquisition of public improvements for the district, with a contractor, an owner or other person or entity, on such terms and with such persons as the district board determines to be appropriate] The district is subject to the Procurement Code, or a local procurement code adopted by the governing body, as applicable, for public procurement but not for:
+Procurement Code, or local procurement requirements that may otherwise be applicable to the municipality or county in which the district is located, the district board, whether appointed or composed of members of the governing body, ex officio, may enter into contracts to carry out any of the district's authorized powers, including the planning, design, engineering, financing, construction and acquisition of public improvements for the district, with a contractor, an owner or other person or entity, on such terms and with such persons as the district board determines to be appropriate] The district board is not subject to the Procurement Code."